tomwillfixit/buildx/README.md

 # Step 1 : Build a basic python app

-Checkout the code from this repository (or just copy the Dockerfile and requirements.txt) and run :
+Checkout the code from this repository (or just copy the Dockerfile, app.py and requirements.txt) and run :
 ```
 docker build -t helloworld .
 ```